 Where to publish your book: Simply write your book in word and submit on KDP for publishing your book on amazon

 Where to create your digital product: Canva and/or Adobe Spark

 Where to sell your digital downloads: Etsy

 The great thing about the recommendations above is none of these even require a website domain! *woot* *woot*

 3. Ad Revenue

-I make money every single month on YouTube and my blog… even on the months I don’t publish.
-I have enough evergreen content that I get still views on old videos and old blog post.
+I make money every single month on YouTube and my blog… even on the months, I don’t publish.
+I have enough evergreen content that I get still views on old videos and old blog posts.
 Click here for my blog post where I share how I make $1000 in passive income each month.

 Here are a few events you can throw:

 – Vision board party

 – Fitness event (ie: Yoga in the park)